 - The nice-to-haves

-The benefits of a packing list for business travel
+The benefits of a packing list for a business trip

 There are many benefits of having a packing list for business travel.
 Let’s take a look at what they are.